 For the B2B Matching actions, the sequence is (i) Handbooks with information about B2B matching and (ii) B2B Matching events.
-The process had two more actions, training seminars and online matching platform; the first applied only in one territory, Greece, while the second is under-development, as during the Toulouse Steering Committee meeting, it has been agreed that the platform will be developed by the Greek pilot as a tool that will be used by all pilots.
+The process had two more actions, training seminars and online matching platform; the first applied only in one territory, Greece, while the second applied initially only to Greece and now is open to be used by all regions, as during the Toulouse Steering Committee meeting, it has been agreed that the platform will be developed by the Greek pilot as a tool that will be used by all regions.
 Handbooks with information about B2B matching applied across six out of eight pilots through listing of tools and listing of B2B events.
 B2B Matching events action divided into two streams of action, organization of B2B events and participation in B2B events.
 Both practiced in all territories and scored greatly among the partners and the participating SMEs.